Cat5TV/pinecraft-docs/patrons/plugins.rst

 5. RedProtect

 Allows users to protect their own builds and teleport to and from protected builds.
+Users can select which other players have access to interact in their protected areas, and even prevent mobs from being able to damage their builds.

 6. SpawnProtect